IdentifyService

 1

 User sends transaction with TRX fee.
-Contract sets status to PENDING and emits StatusChanged event.
+Contract sets status to WAIT and emits StatusChanged event.

 2

-Worker reads new StatusChanged events, creates a verification session with the KYC provider, and writes the verification URL to the contract via setUrl().
+App calls Worker /start endpoint, which creates a verification session with the KYC provider and returns the verification URL.

 3